The Biggest Male Icon Every Year Since You Were Born

 1949: Laurence Olivier

 English actor Laurence Olivier was a well-known presence on the British stage throughout the '30s and '40s.
 And in 1949, he officially infiltrated Hollywood when he won an Oscar for his performance in the film version of Hamlet.
-And for more on classic films, check out The 50 Best American Movies of All Time.
+And for more major transformations, check out the 14 Actors Who Looked Unrecognizable in Major Movies.

 1950: Kirk Douglas